openboxes/openboxes/docs/admin-guide/migration/in-place/index.md

 * [ ] Backup Database: Ensure you have a complete backup of the application data and configuration.
 * [ ] Environment Assessment: Check compatibility of new dependencies with the current server environment.
-* [ ] Perform Upgrade: Perform the upgrade of dependencies and the application.
+* [ ] Perform Migration: Perform the upgrade of dependencies and the application.
 * [ ] Testing: Test the application thoroughly in the upgraded environment.
 * [ ] Rollback Plan: Have a rollback plan in case issues arise during or after the upgrade.
 * [ ] Monitoring: Keep an eye on the server to ensure there's no funny business.